BridgesLab/TissueSpecificTscKnockouts/Other Published Data/GSE17190-reanalysis.md

                        Significance = c("Overlap", "HCR")))
 ```

 Duvel et al identified 1762 significantly differentially expressed genes in their analysis out of a total of 13635 genes assessed.
 Of these differentially expressed genes.
 600 genes overlapped with our 5840 significantly different genes from *Tsc1* knockout mice quadriceps.
-This is not a significant level of overlap (p=3.145&times; 10^-6^).
+This is a significant level of overlap (p=3.145&times; 10^-6^).

 ```r